 For schools, the STAT will focus their TA to the teachers and learners based on the result of SMEA, SSTR, eSAT-DP, COT, CFSS and other learning outcomes.

 4.5 Technical Assistance Process Framework

 TA is a process.
 It has steps to be followed and tools to make use of it.
-It is a journey with the client towards achieving his/her set goals for continuous improvement, as shown in Figure 2 The TA Process Framework.
+It is a journey with the client towards achieving his/her set goals for continuous improvement.